 The martyrs of Jesus are they who, along with the saints, will refuse to take the mark of the beast, and refuse to worship the beast (ref.
 Revelation 14:9-12).
 These are all who remain faithful to Jesus Christ, come what may.

-Never forget, the power of the saints comes from God, and the saints exist and are chosen for God.
+Never forget, the power of the saints comes from Jesus Christ, and the saints exist and are chosen for him.

-A saint is simply someone who will have the “honour” of serving God here on earth (ref.
-Psalms 149:6-9) during a momentous time in the history of the world, the forthcoming one-thousand-year reign of the Messiah.
+A saint is simply someone who will have the honour of serving God the Father and the Son of God here on earth (ref.
+Psalms 149:6-9) during a momentous time in the history of the world.

 Let the high praises of God be in their mouth, and a twoedged sword in their hand; To execute vengeance upon the heathen, and punishments upon the people; To bind their kings with chains, and their nobles with fetters of iron; To execute upon them the judgment written: this honour have all his saints.
 Praise ye the LORD.